 According to the mythology of some Indian lineages, it was the crow that created the earth: the bird, in fact, would have carried in its beak the pebbles that it dropped into the sea to form the first islands.

-As a totem spirit of Indian and Aboriginal cultures, the crow takes on an aspect totally opposite to that of our local tradition, in fact he would be able to protect from black magic and witchcraft, as well as being of help for the foresight of future events.
+As a totem spirit of Indian and Aboriginal cultures, the crow takes on an aspect totally opposite to that of our local tradition, in fact, he would be able to protect us from black magic and witchcraft, as well as be of help for the foresight of future events.

 According to other traditions of the Native American peoples, the crow, as a strong animal, represents the expansion of consciousness: its black feathers constitute a passage towards infinity and, being in direct contact with the Great Spirit, it can have healing properties towards the person who conjures it with magic.